What is testicular cancer?

 Testicular cancer incidence

-Testicular cancer is a very rare disease that most commonly occurs in younger men ages 15 to 34.
+Testicular cancer is a very rare disease that most commonly occurs in younger men ages 20 to 34.
 However, it may affect men at any age.
-According to the National Cancer Institute, testicular cancer accounts for about one percent of all cancers in men.
+According to the National Cancer Institute, testicular cancer accounts for about 0.5 percent of all new cancer cases in men.
 Testicular cancer is very treatable, especially if it is detected in its early stages.